SAP-samples/analytics-cloud-export-api-wrapper/README.md

 ## Quickstart

-Everything is controlled through an SACConnection object.
+Everything is controlled through a SACConnection object.
 To create this object, you'll need the tenant name and data center code for your SAC tenant.

 ```python
 sac = SACConnection(<tenantName>, <dataCenter>)